wheelcomplex/mssql-server-ubuntu-18.04/README.md

-# Work round for install Microsoft's SQL Server (mssql) on Ubuntu 18.04 X86_64 LTS
+# workaround for install Microsoft's SQL Server (mssql) on Ubuntu 18.04 X86_64 LTS

 ## WARNING: FOR TESTING  ONLY